TreyM-WSS/m2x-android/README.md

 Before using this SDK
 ------

-Please keep in mind that the Android M2X API Client is currently in **Alpha**.
-Using it in a production environment is highly discouraged.
+Please keep in mind that the Android M2X API Client is currently in **Beta**.
+Please use caution when using it in a production environment.
 Classes and method signatures are all subject to change.

 Using the Android SDK
 ------------

-To start using this SDK you will need to follow the following steps:
+To start using this SDK you will need to follow the steps below:

 1. Add network permissions in your manifest file